 You may think that this breed is high maintenance and needs a ton of exercise, but generally nothing is further than the truth.
 Moderate exercise such as a walk or two a day will suffice for these 40 mile per hour couch potatoes.
 I did mention that once they found the couch, they’d be unlikely to leave, right?

 Despite their athletic background, Greyhounds, like most dog breeds, are prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Dental problems, blood clotting disorders such as hemophilia, eye conditions such as pannus and osteosarcoma (bone cancer) can all commonly occur with this breed.
-Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
 Which means if your speedy new friend runs head-first into any health issues, you’re protected.